jeremyckahn/rekapi/docs/api.kapi_actor.md

 * __context__: The context that this Actor gets rendered to.
 If omitted, this Actor gets the `Kapi` instance's rendering context when it is added to an animation.
 * __setup__: A function that gets called when the `Actor` is added to a `Kapi` instance (with `addActor()`).
-* __draw__: A function that gets called every frame that the actor is rendered in.
+* __render__: A function that gets called every frame that the actor is rendered in.
 It receives two parameters:  A reference to a `<canvas>` context, and an Object containing the current state properties.  _This method should render the state properties to the screen with the `<canvas>` context._
 * __teardown__: A function that gets called when the `Actor` is removed from the animation (with `removeActor()`).

 `Kapi.Actor` does _not_ render to any context.
 It is a base class.
 Use the [`Kapi.CanvasActor`](../ext/canvas) [`Kapi.DOMActor`](../ext/dom) subclasses to render to the screen.